 Managing cash flow is difficult for any company, but construction cash flow problems are some of the worst.
-Construction payment takes 83 days on average, according to PWC.
-(That’s among the longest of any industry in the world.)
-The rise of COVID-19 has increased risk even more, delaying projects and interrupting project funding.
 Slow, late, and partial payments can cause serious cash flow issues for construction businesses.
 It’s critical that companies in the industry address the practices that drain their cash, and build good cash flow management practices to prevent future problems.

 On a construction project, cash trickles down from the property owner or lender to the lowest tier subcontractors and suppliers.
 With each step away from the top of the payment chain, the later payments get.
 Contracts generally push the risk for late payments down, rather than up the payment chain.
 So contractors end up struggling to pay their employees and suppliers, and, oh, make a profit.